savannaholson/Bookworms/README.md

 # Bookworms

-This repository is for the Team Project for Enterprise Java Spring 2016 Nancy Adam
+This repository is for the Team Project for Enterprise Java Spring 2016 Alex Drousth
 Savannah Olson
-Alex Drousth
+Nancy Adam

 ### Problem Statement

 Create a REST web service from GOODREADS.
-This service will be modified to allow our users to find additional books written by the same author or in the same series.
-This service will also pare down the large amount of data from the service to what is actually needed in our individual projects.
+This service will be modified to allow our users to find additional books written by the same author.

 ### Project Technologies/Techniques